zombodb/zombodb/SYNTAX.md

 !=     | field does not contain term
 <>     | field does not contain term (same as != )
-/to/   | range query, in form of field:START /to/ END :~     | field contains terms matching [regular expression](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html#regexp-syntax)
+/to/   | range query, in form of field:START /to/ END :~     | field contains terms matching a [regular expression](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-regexp-query.html#regexp-syntax).
+Note that regular expression searches are always **case sensitive**.
 :@     | ["more like this"](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html)
 :@~    | ["fuzzy like this"](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-flt-field-query.html)